carbon-language/carbon-lang/llvm/docs/LangRef.rst

 it is undefined behavior to execute a :ref:`call <i_call>` or :ref:`invoke <i_invoke>`
 that does not carry an appropriate :ref:`"funclet" bundle <ob_funclet>`.

-It is undefined behavior for the ``cleanuppad`` to exit via an unwind edge which does not transitively unwind to the same destination as a constituent ``cleanupret``.

 Example:
 """"""""